Life Plan: Forging a Better Future

 How CCNH Gave a Mother Freedom through Financial Fitness

 Kalila was not only tired of living paycheck to paycheck, she was ready to do something about it.

 It’s a dilemma faced by most of the 29,000 low-income working families across New Hampshire.
 In nearly half of them, a single mother – like Kalila – is solely responsible for raising and supporting their children.
-In Kalila’s case, it’s Tanya, her energetic, smart and sweet nine-year-old daughter.
+In Kalila’s case, it’s Sydney, her energetic, smart and sweet nine-year-old daughter.
 Kalila puts in tireless hours at a manufacturing equipment company in Atkinson help make ends meet for the both of them.

 They are fortunate to own their own home, but that doesn’t mean they are immune from their fair share of challenges.

 Case in point: every summer, Sydney has one simple request: to attend summer camp.
 But finding the money to a make that happen is a bit complicated.

 “Despite having a steady income, gathering an extra $1,500 was close to impossible.
 But I didn’t want to let my daughter down,” Kalila recalls.

 Things got even more complex when Kalila fell behind on her property taxes.

 “It was so bad that it got to a point where I was afraid to check the mail,” she says.